Leawood, Kansas: 20th century

 Modern Leawood was established in the 1920s, after Oscar G. Lee, a retired police chief from Oklahoma, moved to Johnson County.
 He supervised the construction of Lee Boulevard for public use.

-In 1948, a housing development by the Kroh brothers led to the incorporation as a city.
+In 1948, a housing development by the Kroh Brothers led to the incorporation as a city.
 On November 30, 1948, Leawood became a city of the third class with a population of less than 2,000.
 By 1959, it had become a city of the second class.
 As of 2014, it is a city of the first class with approximately 32,800 residents.
+The 2020 Census shows population of 33,902.

-As of 2015, it was one of the Kansas City metropolitan area's wealthiest suburbs, alongside Mission Hills, Kansas, the Country Club Plaza neighborhood, and Olathe, Kansas.
-Particularly the neighborhoods of Hallbrook, Mission Hill Estates, and Tuscany Reserve were all rated in the top 1%, according to a widely cited research professor.
+As of 2015, it was one of the Kansas City metropolitan area's wealthiest suburbs, alongside Mission Hills, Kansas, and the Country Club Plaza.
+Particularly the neighborhoods of Hallbrook and Mission Hill Estates were all rated in the top 1%, according to a widely cited research professor.

+Covenants

+The developers of Leawood, the Kroh Brothers (Clifford E. Kroh, Jr., and brother John A. Kroh, Sr.) and their father Clifford E. Kroh, Sr., emulated Kansas City urban planner and real estate developer J. C. Nichols, if not competed and attempted to eclipse him.
+Nichols developed neighborhoods defined by “large lots, curvilinear streets, uniform architecture, extensive deed restrictions, and homes associations,” according to “Race, Real Estate, And Uneven Development; The Kansas City Experience, 1900-2000” by Kevin Fox Gotham.

+The Kroh Brothers for years used restrictive covenants for homeowners similar to those developed by J. C. Nichols, which have come under increasing scrutiny since the George Floyd Protests of 2020.

+For example, on April 4, 1945, John A. Kroh Sr., filed the following language for a subdivision called Leawood Estates: “None of said lots or portions of lots shall ever be sold, conveyed, transferred, devised, leased or rented to or used, owned or occupied by any person of Negro blood or by any person who is more than one-fourth of the Semitic race, blood, origin, or extraction, including without limitation in said designation, Armenians, Jews, Hebrews, Turks, Persians, Syrians, and Arabians, excluding, however, from the application of this paragraph partial occupancy by bona fide domestic servants employed thereon.”

+The Kroh Brothers diversified into shopping malls and office buildings, and developed the original Ward Parkway Shopping Center.
+Their properties stretched across the country, with more than 100 developments in 13 states.
+The firm failed in a high-profile bankruptcy in 1987.
+Clifford Kroh’s grandsons, John A. Kroh Jr. and George P. Kroh, both served time in prison for bank fraud and conspiracy.